-Medicare and Universal Coverage in Ontario
+Medicare and Universal Coverage — Ontario

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-The federal Canada Health Act (CHA) sets five principles that every province and territory must follow to receive federal health funding: public administration, comprehensiveness, universality, portability, and accessibility.
-The provinces and territories actually deliver healthcare services.
+The Canada Health Act (CHA) sets five principles every province must satisfy to receive federal health transfers: public administration, comprehensiveness, universality, portability, and accessibility.
+Federal money sits behind those principles; the provinces actually deliver the services.

-The CHA covers medically necessary hospital and physician services at no cost to patients.
-About 70% of total health spending in Canada is public.
+What you're entitled to: medically necessary hospital and physician services at no cost.
+Around 70% of total health spending in Canada is public — high by international standards but lower than most people assume.

 - Prescription drugs dispensed outside a hospital